thousandbrainsproject/tbp.monty/docs/overview/glossary.md

 - The Monty system may have **multiple models of the same object** if there are multiple learning modules - this is a desired behavior.
 - Learning modules **update models independently** of each other.
 - Models are structured using [reference frames](#reference-frame), not just a bag of features.
 - Models represent **complete objects**, not just parts of objects.
+These objects can still become subcomponents of compositional objects but are also objects themselves (like the light bulb in a lamp).

 A useful analogy is to think of **Monty models** as **CAD representations** of objects that exist within the confines of a learning module.